 What is ETIAS Italy?

-ETIAS stands for European Travel Information and Authorization System and it is a program to be implemented by the European Union in the year 2021.
+ETIAS stands for European Travel Information and Authorization System and it is a program to be implemented by the European Union in the end of the year 2022.
 ETIAS Italy will be a travel authorization for citizens of eligible countries who wish to visit Italy or any of the countries in the Schengen Zone.

 ETIAS for Italy will be an automated IT system created to identify individuals that may pose a threat to the Schengen Area.
 ETIAS will be a travel authorization that will screen travelers before they can travel to the region.